lisafast/lacnotredame/content/_index.md

 <img src="/assets/img/lake-assoc-photo.jpg" class="img-fluid py-3" alt="view of still water of lake says Preserve and protect the quality of the lakes and watershed to ensure their continued use and enjoyment by all with title Lac Notre-Dame and Usher Lake Association" />
 </div>

-## 2020 Annual meeting will be August 22 at 10:00 a.m.
+## 2020 Annual meeting: August 22 at 10:00 a.m. online
 Due to the pandemic, we'll be meeting online this year.
 Zoom link will be set up in late July and emailed to past and current members.

-We are working on a new payment method for membership fees due in August.
+En raison de la pandémie, nous nous réunirons en ligne cette année.
+Le lien Zoom sera mis en place fin juillet et envoyé par e-mail aux membres passés et actuels.

 Board members met with other La Peche lake associations on July 11 and with the municipality- notes from that meeting coming soon.
 * Last year: [2019 Annual General Meeting Minutes](/about/2019boardreport/)